 Organization for Security and Co-operation in Europe (OSCE)

 With 57 participating states in North America, Europe and Central Asia, the Organization for Security and Co-operation in Europe (OSCE), headquartered in Vienna, is the world's largest regional security organisation.
 Its focus is on overcoming differences and building trust.
+Switzerland holds the chairpersonship of the organisation in 2026.

 The OSCE, with its 57 participating states, is an important platform for Switzerland to promote peace and security in Europe and the world. © Keystone